InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/legal.md

 {% include base_path %}

-Currently, we are a Free Church hoping to establish a Monastic Order as well.
+The Priesthood is a monastic order, compatible with hermitic traditions, ministering to a Free Church congregation.

 ## InnovAnon, Inc.
 InnovAnon, Inc. (Ministries) is a 508(c)(1)(a) "[Free Church](http://www.newvisionministriesonline.org/508c1a-free-church-vs-501c3-state-church/)."